sdclibbery/pi-monitor/README.md

  x List account info into iframe x List orders into an iframe x Better default values on ETH page
- * Switch candle granularities
-  * Fetch and process candles client-side
-  * Buttons to switch granularities
  * Trading options
   x Buy sell above/below for when price is fluctuating
   * Buy then sell button for price rise.
 Runs a Bot.
 Tries to buy at up to the specified sell price, then places sell order.
      Has good tracking reason etc. Launch from button on trade product page
+ * Switch candle granularities
+  * Fetch and process candles client-side
+  * Buttons to switch granularities
  * Tradr: order tracking in sqlite
+ * order page will need pagination/sorting/filtering
  * Show price and candles on a log plot x Basic drawing x Make sure its not waiting for the iframes before rendering!